Towards quantum topological data analysis: torsion detection: Our Contribution

 The last step is straightforward.
 In order to detect the torsion, we repeat the above algorithm for a few values of $p$, and possibly over real field $\mathbb{R}$.
 Then we obtain a sequence of values $ \{ \hat{r}_{p_i}\}$ with $\{ p_i\}$ being primes.
 By comparing them, the torsion can be detected.

 Earlier, we have mentioned that the oracle model can be integrated into our algorithm simply.
 Here, we elaborate on this.
-Within the non-oracle model, the classical knowledge/description of the matrices $\{\mathscr{D}_r\}$ allow us to obtain the block-encoding of $ \varpropto \Delta_r$ (as detailed in the Appendix \ref{sec: quantumalgorithm}).
-Within the oracle model, it turns out that, $ \varpropto \Delta_r$ can be block-encoded.
-This is the result of \cite{hayakawa2022quantum} (see their Section 6).
+Within the non-oracle model, the classical knowledge/description of the matrices $\{\mathscr{D}_r\}$ allow us to obtain the block-encoding of $ \varpropto \partial_r^\dagger \partial_r, \partial_{r+1} \partial_{r+1}^\dagger$ (where $\varpropto $ hides the appropriate scaling factor).
+Within the oracle model, it turns out that these operators can also be block-encoded via the result of \cite{hayakawa2022quantum} (see their Section 6).
 From such a block-encoding, we can proceed our algorithm outlined above, and thus being able to detect torsion eventually.

 A detailed analysis on the complexity of our algorithm, in both oracle and non-oracle is provided in the Appendix \ref{sec: complexityanalysis}.
 We summarize our main result in the following: \begin{theorem}[Torsion Detection] Let $K$ be the simplicial complex of interest, having $N$ data points.
-Then: \begin{itemize} \item Provided the classical description of $K$ via the matrices $\{ \mathscr{D}_r\}_{r=1}^N$ as above, there is an algorithm that detects if $K$ has torsion.
-The algorithm has quantum complexity (quantum circuit depth + total number of iterations)
+Then: \begin{itemize} \item (Non-oracle regime) Provided the classical description of $K$ via the matrices $\{ \mathscr{D}_r\}_{r=1}^N$ as above, there is an algorithm that detects if $K$ has torsion (at order $r$, or of $r$-th homology group) with a failure probability $\delta$.
+For $S_r^{\max} = \max \{ \Scal_{r-1}^K, \Scal_r^K, \Scal_{r+1}^K \} $, the algorithm has quantum complexity (quantum circuit complexity + total number of iterations)